 Your primary dentist will also be most likely to identify problems early, such as gingivitis or a cavity.
 You should expect to see your primary care dentist more often while your teeth are being corrected with braces.
 This is to ensure that you have the best outcome possible from braces.

-Contact Reddick Orthodontics About Braces
+Contact Melbourne Orthodontics About Braces

 One of the ironies about braces is that while they are working to straighten your teeth and give you a great smile, your oral health is actually more vulnerable to harmful problems like cavities or gingivitis.
 This is why your orthodontist and your dentist will need to see you more often.
 They work in tandem to help keep your teeth and gums healthy, and to ensure the best outcome.

 In addition to traditional metal-wire braces, we also offer alternative treatments such as invisible braces and Invisalign clear aligners to patients.
-If you’re ready to explore your orthodontic options, contact Reddick Orthodontics to schedule an appointment.
+If you’re ready to explore your orthodontic options, contact Melbourne Orthodontics to schedule an appointment.
 We have convenient locations in Melbourne and Indian Harbour Beach.